vibhurai/ShapeClassifier/Readme.md

 2. Execute that testcase under a code coverage tool and observe the branch coverage.
 3. Repeat this process selecting a different branch to exercise until you run out of time.

-# Building with Maven
+# Building and Testing with Maven

+`mvn compile`
 `mvn test`

-# Building with Gradle
+# Building and Testing with Gradle

-When you submit this assignment GitHub classroom will automatically build and run tests using the command `gradle test`.
+When can build and run tests using the command `gradle test`.

+# Example Test

 There is an example test defined in this repo.
+This test will fail because the software has a bug.
 When this test is executed by running `gradle test` on the command line you should see the following ouput:

     $  gradle test